huailiang/nnStyle/readme.md

 ```
 CUDA_VISIBLE_DEVICES=1 python main.py \
-                 --model_name=model_van-gogh \
+                 --model_name=model_van-gogh-new \
                  --batch_size=1 \
                  --phase=train \
                  --image_size=256 \
                  --lr=0.0002 \
                  --dsr=0.8 \
-                 --ptcd=/path/to/Places2/data_large \
+                 --ptcd=/data/micro_coco _dataset \
                  --ptad=./data/vincent-van-gogh_road-with-cypresses-1890
 ```

 ## Comment

-If encoder or decoder network, group will be z's thread at first.
+In encoder or decoder network, group will be satisfied with thread-z at first.

 Due to limit 64 on thread-z, we exchange thread-x and thread-z on batch-normal stage.

 However, thread-x is alse limited 1024 in compute shader.

+During the train, arg model_name is different the inference, otherwise you will start with the trained model.

 ## Active Function

-open this project with unity2018.2, then you can see all active function implments in the scene named ActiveFunction.
+open this project with unity2018, then you can see all active function implments in the scene named ActiveFunc.

 Run the unity, and click the button named *Active function*, you will see the behaviour like this: